henrik42/buttle/README.md

 ## What is it?

-_Buttle_ is a proxying JDBC driver which wraps JDBC drivers.
+_Buttle_ is a proxying JDBC driver which wraps _real_ JDBC drivers.

-_Buttle_ supplies a `java.sql.Driver` which delegates calls to a backing `Driver` (like `org.postgresql.Driver`). _Buttle_ then constructs Proxys _around_ the returned values.
-These Proxys then do the same for their proxied Instances (and so on).
+_Buttle_ supplies a `java.sql.Driver` which delegates calls to a backing `Driver` (like `org.postgresql.Driver`). _Buttle_ then constructs proxies _around_ the returned values.
+These proxies then do the same for their proxied instances (and so on).

-Proxys are only constructed for methods (i.e. their returned values) that have interface typed declared return types.
+Proxies are only constructed for methods (i.e. their returned values) that have interface-typed declared return types.

-__Not implemented yet!__

-_Buttle_ proxys create _events_ for every method invocation and completion incl. when an `Exception` is thrown.
+_Buttle_ proxies create _events_ for every method invocation and completion incl. when an `Exception` is thrown.
 These events include info about

 * timestamp of the event
 * duration (for completion/`Exception`)
-* invocation stacktrace
+* stacktrace (for exceptions)
 * invoked class/method
 * arguments
 * returned value/`Exception`